quirkylemon/TaikoRS/README.md

 # Taiko sim RS

+why:
+1. there isnt a dedicated Taiko sim on linux, currently the only option is Osu Lazer.
+2. bevy engine is very modular hopefully this will allow user to edit the game easier.
+3. rust and bevy engine are fun.

 ## This is a work in progress there is no functonality and the only map that will load is the debuging/testing map

 ### Install instruction